Ascospore: Discharge and dispersal mechanics

 Ascus of Ascobolus immersus (on goat dung) poised to eject eight wine-red ascospores.

 Asci shed their spores in two contrasting ways.
-In many lichens, yeasts and other fungi with prototunicate asci, the enclosing wall is so thin that once spores are mature it simply dissolves or ruptures.
-Autolytic enzymes—acid phosphatase is a marker—drive that wall deliquescence, and relative humidity decides when it begins.
+In (thin-walled) asci, common in many lichens and yeasts, the ascus wall often dissolves or ruptures once spores are mature.
+Self-digesting (autolytic) enzymes dissolve the ascus wall, and relative humidity affects when this begins.
 Because each ascus collapses on its own schedule, thalli such as Chaenotheca chrysocephala drip spores into the air for days, extending the window for interception by wind or rain splash.
 Aquatic relatives adapt the same principle for flotation: Halosarpheia and Torpedospora grow thread-like sails or parachutes that keep the newly freed spores suspended, while arenicolous (beach-dwelling) Corollospora spores collect in sea foam before sticking to fresh strand lines.

-Fungi with unitunicate or bitunicate asci take the opposite tack, turning each ascus into a pressurised cannon.
-During the final seconds before firing the cell imbibes water, stretches up to four times its resting length and reaches about 0.3 MPa of turgor, fuelled by polyols such as glycerol or mannitol.
-When the apical operculum, amyloid ring or pore unlatches, spores shoot out at 20–30 metres per second (m/s)—accelerations that top 10,000 g and finish in under a millisecond.
+Fungi with unitunicate or bitunicate asci do the opposite: the ascus builds pressure and launches spores forcibly.
+During the final seconds before firing the cell imbibes water, stretches up to four times its resting length and reaches about 0.3 MPa (megapascals) of turgor, fuelled by polyols such as glycerol or mannitol.
+When the ascus tip opens, through an operculum, an amyloid ring, or a pore, spores shoot out at 20–30 m/s with accelerations that top 10,000 g and finish in under a millisecond.
 Hundreds of asci in a single perithecium can fire almost together after a humidity dip; their combined jet of moist air lifts later-firing spores clear of the still-air boundary layer.
 In the bright-orange cup fungus Cookeina sulcipes roughly 1.7 million spores erupt from every square centimetre of hymenial surface in a single "puff".

 Ballistic launch is tuned just to clear near-field obstacles—up to 6 cm in crustose lichens and about 30 cm in dung fungi such as Ascobolus.
 Bitunicate asci often travel farther because the elastic inner wall balloons through the rigid exotunica before tearing.
 Once aloft, range depends on spore mass, ornamentation and any gelatinous sheath: needle-shaped spores of Sordaria slip through the air more efficiently than globose, mucilage-coated spores.
 Perithecia of Cyphelium inquinans need gusts above 5 m/s to detach their spores, whereas strong polar winds can loft discharged spores kilometres down-range.

-Forcibly ejected ascospores form a conspicuous share of the 2–20 μm biological aerosol over cropland and woodland canopies—especially during calm, humid nights.
-Their hydrophilic multilayered walls let them act as efficient cloud condensation nuclei, and melanised varieties nucleate ice at temperatures as warm as −5 C. Current aerosol-climate models assign 5–20 % of all ice-nucleating particles active at 0 C to fungal spores, most of them ascomycetous.
+Forcibly ejected ascospores make up a conspicuous share of airborne biological particles in the 2–20 μm size range over cropland and woodland canopies, especially during calm, humid nights.
+Their hydrophilic (water-attracting) multilayered walls can make them efficient cloud condensation nuclei, and melanised varieties nucleate ice at temperatures as warm as −5 C. Current aerosol-climate models assign 5–20 % of all ice-nucleating particles active at 0 C to fungal spores, most of them ascomycetous.